DaliaRefaat/yola-system/README.md

 # yola-system

-Cinema managment system, written in JAVA, using Swing and MySQL database.
-CinemaCity trademark is included for educational use.
-I don't get any profit for using this software.
+Completely documented Cinema Management System written in Java using Swing and MySQL database.
+The trademark "CinemaCity" is included and utilised for educational purposes in the project.
+I do not earn anything from this software.
+For further information, please see the documentation file cms-srs (1).
-Last final commit 19.011.2019 to version 1.0 view documentation file cms-srs (1) for more info